brunobaudry/moodle-local_deepler/README.md

 When first translating your content the plugin will insert ```{mlang other}Your Content...{mlang}``` tags .
 Please checkout the [mlang docs](https://moodle.org/plugins/filter_multilang2) to understand more.

+*nb: indeed you cannot select the same target language as the source and vice versa.*

 #### Target language

 To change the language you want to translate to, choose a language from the **Target language {mlang XX}** dropdown.
 Note: indeed you cannot translate from and to the same language so buttons and checkboxes would be disabled if so.

+#### Unsupported

+Language that are not suppoted by ©Deepl are checked at each session so if your Moodle instance have unsupported languages, you will not be able to select it.

 ### Header